Space History News space history and collectibles feature articles

 Designed to fit over an astronaut's life support backpack, the MMU used gaseous nitrogen fed through 24 nozzles to control movement.
 To maneuver, controls were located at the end of the device's two arms, which in turn could be adjusted to fit different astronauts' reaches.

-The Smithsonian took possession of MMU Number 3, the same unit used by McCandless, from NASA in 1998.
-It sat in storage until today's installation at the Udvar-Hazy.
+The Smithsonian took possession of MMU number 3, the same unit used by McCandless in space, from NASA in 1998.
+It sat in storage until today's installation.

-A custom mannequin and replica spacesuit were built for the suspended exhibit, which hangs over the Enterprise shuttle.
-The MMU is displayed at an angle reminiscent of a pose captured of McCandless flying detached, over the Earth's horizon.
+A custom mannequin and replica spacesuit were built for the suspended exhibit, which is positioned over the space shuttle Enterprise.
+The MMU is displayed at an angle that is reminiscent of the photo captured of McCandless flying detached, over the Earth's horizon.

 Click on thumbnails to enlarge

-October 20, 2004 -- Visitors to the National Air and Space Museum's Steven F. Udvar-Hazy Center will get their first chance to explore its newly filled space hangar when it opens on Monday, November 1.
+October 20, 2004 — Visitors to the Smithsonian National Air and Space Museum Steven F. Udvar-Hazy Center will have their first opportunity to explore its newly-filled space hangar when it opens on Monday, Nov.
+1.

-Although the Udvar-Hazy in Chantilly, VA, opened last December, the 53,000-square-foot James S. McDonnell Space Hangar was inaccessible because of the needed restoration of its centerpiece, space shuttle Enterprise.
-With that project now complete, hundreds of additional artifacts have been installed in the exhibition hall, from a 69-foot floor-to-ceiling Redstone missile to tiny "Anita," a spider carried on Skylab for web formation experiments.
+Though the Udvar-Hazy in Chantilly, Virginia, opened last December, the 53,000-square-foot (4,920 sq.km.)
+James S. McDonnell Space Hangar was inaccessible because of the required restoration for its centerpiece, space shuttle Enterprise.
+With that project now complete, hundreds of additional artifacts have been installed in the exhibit hall, from a 69-foot floor-to-ceiling Redstone missile to the tiny "Anita," a spider flown aboard the Skylab space station for web formation experiments.

-The hangar and its holdings illustrate space exploration history as organized around four main themes: rocketry and missiles; human spaceflight; application satellites; and space science.
+The hangar's holdings illustrate space exploration history as organized around four themes: rocketry and missiles; human spaceflight; satellites; and space science.

-"The James S. McDonnell Space Hangar at the Udvar-Hazy Center gives us the chance to share much more of our vast collection as we present the story of space exploration in richer detail," museum director Gen. J.R.
-"Jack" Dailey said.
+"The James S. McDonnell Space Hangar at the Udvar-Hazy Center gives us the chance to share much more of our vast collection as we present the history of space exploration in richer detail," Gen. J.R.
+"Jack" Dailey, the museum's director, said.

-A total of 113 large space artifacts are housed in the hangar.
-The biggest and heaviest, including Enterprise, an instrument ring segment of a Saturn V rocket that was never built and a Space Shuttle Main Engine (SSME) are displayed at ground level.
-An array of cruise missiles, satellites and space telescopes hangs from above.
+More than 100 large space artifacts are housed inside the hangar.
+The biggest and heaviest, including Enterprise, an instrument ring segment from a Saturn V rocket that was never built and a space shuttle main engine (SSME) are displayed at ground level.
+An array of missiles, satellites and space telescopes hangs from above.

 Click on thumbnails to enlarge